indrekots/indrekots.github.io/_posts/articles/2016-12-12-5-ways-to-create-a-stream-in-java-8.md

 ## Creating a stream from functions

 Two static methods in the Stream interface allow you to create *infinite* Streams.
 Yes, that's right.
 Unlike a Collection or an array, a Stream can have no bounds.
-These methods are `iterate()` and `generate()`.
+The methods we're going to look at are `iterate()` and `generate()`.

 ### Iterate